INSTALLATION FOR PSVITA

 Single and short touch = left mouse

-Move short while holding a second finger down = right mouse button
+short Shift while holding a second finger down = right mouse button

-Drag single finger = move the mouse pointer, to the point of the pointer in response to the movement of the finger and the settings of the mouse mouse speed
+Drag single finger = move the mouse pointer to the pointer point in response to finger movement and settings mouse speed

-Drag double finger = drag’n’drop (left mouse button is held down)
+Double finger drag = drag’n’drop (the left mouse button is held down)

-- Full-fledged emulation of all Amiga games with zero frameskip
+- Full emulation of all Amiga games with zero frameskip

 - Complete virtual keyboard, with adjustable position and adjustable transparency

-- Three customizable groups of customization: the PSVita buttons on any joystick or Amiga key input are supported with three sets of custom controls
+- Three customization groups completely customizable: the PSVita buttons on any joystick or Amiga key input, are supported with three sets of custom controls

-- Multiple file support: up to 4 hdf files (size <2 GB each) can be mounted simultaneously
+- Multiple file support: up to 4 hdf files (sizes <2 GB each) can be mounted simultaneously

 - Multiple support on PSVita TV: it is possible to fully map up to four paired controllers

-- Analog mouse control: control the mouse using the analogue stick with adjustable sensitivity
+- Analog mouse control: control the mouse using the analog stick with adjustable sensitivity

-- Shader Support: the default “sharp_bilinear_simple” uses whole scales for sharp, non-distorted pixels with minimal blurring, even if the game is enlarged to fill the full PSVita screen
+- Shader support: the default “sharp_bilinear_simple” uses full scales for sharp and undistorted pixels with minimal blur, even if the game is enlarged to fill the complete PSVita screen

-- Saving with hard file support: the status can be saved even when hard files are used
+- Saving with rigid file support: the status can be saved even when rigid files are used

 - Additional emulator settings: sprite-sprite interrupts can be enabled, blitter settings can be changed